First Time Home Buyer’s Guide to USDA Loans

 - Richmond, Virginia: $114,750

-Potential borrowers don’t need to have “good” credit to get a USDA loan., Lenders require a credit score of just 640 to qualify.
+Potential borrowers don’t need to have “good” credit history to get a USDA mortgage loan.
+Lenders require a credit score of just 640 to qualify.

 A smart first step is to check with a USDA lender on the USDA-eligible area closest to your current residence.

 Most lenders, especially those around eligible areas, offer USDA loans.
-They process all the paperwork and work directly with the USDA to obtain a loan approval.
+They process all the paperwork and work directly with the U.S. Department of Agriculture to obtain a loan approval.

 If your current lender does not offer USDA loans, find one that does.
 Don’t opt for FHA simply because your preferred lender can’t do USDA loans.

 You might save money upfront and monthly by choosing USDA.

 Find out your rates for a USDA mortgage